nathanielhowe97/portfolio/README.md

-# personal
+# portfolio
- going to be a little personal website thing.
+gonna be a neat portfolio for my web and photography services